pabloinsente/nn-mod-cog/notebooks/00_intro.md

 Boden, M. A. (2008a). *Mind as Machine: A History of Cognitive Science*.
 Clarendon Press.

 Boden, M. A. (2008b).
 An Evaluation of Computational Modeling in Cognitive Science.
 In *The Cambridge Handbook of Computational Psychology* (pp. 667–683).
 Cambridge University Press.

+Borges, J. L., Hurley, A., & Hurley, A. (1998). *Collected fictions*.
+Penguin Books New York.

 Chater, N., Tenenbaum, J. B., & Yuille, A. (2006).
 Probabilistic models of cognition: Conceptual foundations. *Trends in Cognitive Sciences*, *10*(7), 287–291. https://doi.org/10.1016/j.tics.2006.05.007